Free yourself from the temptation to plan projects in detail.

 The first step is all you need

-• Your next-actions are a catapult to get you started.
+Your next-actions are a catapult to get you started.
 Use the momentum to continue to work towards your desired outcome.
 Once you want to work on something else, decide the new next-action left on that first path.
-Put the new task on the list to get you started where you left of next time.
+Put the new task on the list to get you started again next time.

 Defining only the next-action has many benefits: It becomes very fast to focus on multiple projects, since they don’t have planning overhead.
 Your next-action lists become free from tasks which you cannot do immediately.
 The lists will gain momentum.
 You can more easily adapt to the insight you gained along the way.